Sri Lanka V West Indies 1st Test Scoreboard - UrduPoint

 Sri Lanka V West Indies 1st Test Scoreboard

-Scorecard after the West Indies first innings in the first Test against Sri Lanka on day four in Galle on Wednesday

-Galle, Sri Lanka, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2021 ) :Scorecard after the West Indies first innings in the first Test against Sri Lanka on day four in Galle on Wednesday.
+Galle, Sri Lanka, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2021 ) :Scorecard after Sri Lanka declared their second innings in the first Test against West Indies on day four in Galle on Wednesday.

-Sri Lanka 1st innings 386 (Karunaratne 147, de Silva 61; Chase 5-83, Warrican 3-87) West Indies 1st innings (overnight 224-9) Kraigg Brathwaite c Nissanka b Mendis 41 Jermaine Blackwood lbw b Embuldeniya 20 Nkrumah Bonner c de Silva b Jayawickrama 1 Shai Hope c Fernando b Mendis 10 Roston Chase c Fernando b Mendis 2 Jomel Warrican c Chandimal b Warrican 1 Kyle Mayers c Karunaratne b de Silva 45 Jason Holder c Chameera b Jayawickrama 36 Joshua da Silva not out 15 Rahkeem Cornwall c Mendis b Lakmal 39 Shannon Gabriel lbw b Jayawickrama 2 Extras: (b8, lb5, nb2, w3) 18 Total: (all out, 85.

 Umpires: Kumar Dharmasena (SRI), Ruchira Palliyaguruge (SRI)Third umpire: Raveendra Wimalasiri (SRI)Match referee: Ranjan Madugalle (SRI)